krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 CONTINUE: PAGE 115

-# Kubernetes Security and Observability by Brendan Creane & Amit Gupta 2021
+# Kubernetes Security and Observability by Brendan Creane & Amit Gupta 2021 <a id="KubernetesSecurityAndObservability"></a>

 Kubernetes is not secure by default.